For More Information

 Related Links

-“Why Psychoanalysis?” is a free monthly dinner and discussion group for those interested in learning more about psychoanalysis and psychoanalytic training.
-Hosted by Sylvia Fogel and Justin Richardson, both analysts at Columbia, “Why Psychoanalysis?” illustrates what makes psychoanalysis different from other types of psychotherapy.
+"Why Psychoanalysis?" is a free monthly dinner and discussion group for those interested in learning more about psychoanalysis and psychoanalytic training.
+Hosted by Ariela Berman and Ken Pound, both analysts at Columbia, "Why Psychoanalysis?" illustrates what makes psychoanalysis different from other types of psychotherapy.

-Each meeting features a presentation of the transcripts of two actual psychoanalysis sessions conducted by a senior candidate or recent graduate of Columbia and paired with a relevant article or book chapter.
-After a buffet dinner, the group discusses the reading, listens to the presentation, and engages in the process of analyzing the analysis.
-Participants will sharpen their ability to listen for unconscious content in clinical material, learn what makes psychoanalysis unique among treatment modalities, and hear about the process of psychoanalytic training from the presenters.
+Each meeting features a case discussion of psychoanalytic process material, presented by a faculty member or candidate from Columbia.
+The presentations focus on selected psychoanalytic themes (e.g., transference/countertransference, defense, unconscious fantasy, enactment) and are paired with a reading on the topic.
+After dinner, the group discusses the text, listens to the presentation, and discusses the analysis.
+Participants will sharpen their ability to listen psychoanalytically, learn what makes psychoanalysis unique, and hear about the process of psychoanalytic training.

-“Why Psychoanalysis?” meets on the second Wednesday evening of each month at the Upper West Side home of one of our faculty members.
+"Why Psychoanalysis?" meets on the second Wednesday evening of each month at the home of one of our faculty members.
 Please check our calendar of events for specific dates.

 Participants may come to one or many seminars.

-“Why Psychoanalysis?” is suitable for students across a wide range of expertise.
-We are open to medical students, psychology graduate students, psychiatry residents, and early career psychologists and psychiatrists.
+"Why Psychoanalysis?" is open to medical students, psychology graduate students, psychiatry residents, and early career psychologists and psychiatrists.